DataDog/documentation/content/en/security/upcoming_changes_notification_rules.md

 1. You will now be able to specify misconfiguration as a source type when creating notification rules.
 2. Signals are no longer generated for CSM Misconfigurations.
 This also means that notifications can no longer be enabled for individual detection rules.

 <div class="alert alert-warning">Due to this change in behavior, you may notice an increase in the number of notifications generated.
-If the conditions set in a notification rule results in a high number of notifications, a warning message is displayed in the <strong>Preview of Matching Results</strong> panel.</div>
+If the conditions set in a notification rule results in a high number of notifications, a warning message is displayed in the <strong>Preview of Matching Results</strong> panel.
+To help control noise, you can use the new time aggregation mechanism.</div>

 3. Support for CSM Misconfigurations signals will be deprecated in late 2024.
 Legacy signals will be retained for 15 months from their trigger date (free of charge).